-4. PROGRAM MANAGEMENT
+2. PROGRAM MANAGEMENT

-The purpose of this section is to document the overall quality assurance policy, scope, applicability, and management responsibilities associated with the analytical laboratory at the Air Quality Research Center (AQRC) at the University of California, Davis.
+The purpose of this section is to document the overall quality assurance policy, scope, applicability, and management responsibilities associated with the analytical laboratory (Air Quality Monitoring Team; AQMT) at the Air Quality Research Center (AQRC) as part of the University of California, Davis.
 This section describes the laboratory, organization, and management as it relates to quality assurance.

-4.1.
-Introduction
+2.1 Introduction